biomedical-cybernetics/pypsis/README.md

 """
 Simulated embedding obtained by a dimension reduction method.
-In this example, only two dimensions are used. however, an arbitrary number of dimensions can be evaluated
+In this example, only two dimensions are used. however, an arbitrary number of dimensions can be evaluated.
+Note: It is expected to receive samples as rows and the features/variables as columns.
 """
 embedding = np.array([[1, 2], [3, 4], [5, 6], [7, 8], [10, 11], [12, 13], [14, 15], [16, 17]])